reimerlab/mesh_tools/README.md

 # mesh_tools

 Utility functions for mesh representation objects (like trimesh) and manipulations using 3rd party packages (CGAL, Meshlab, etc.).
-All system requirements for 3rd party packages and python wrappers are performed in Dockerfile
+All system requirements for 3rd party packages and python wrappers are performed in Dockerfile.

 ## Setup: Installation inside docker env